Every utterance leaves a receipt. Every voice-print consent gets signed.

-Every field below is co-signed by the operator with ML-DSA-65 and countersigned by Hive.
-Absence is not a default.
-Absence is a verification failure.
-The merchant cannot return the call's result without the receipt; the receipt cannot exist without these fields.
+Every field below gets co-signed by the operator with ML-DSA-65 and countersigned by Hive.
+If a field is missing, that's not a default value.
+It's a verification failure.
+The merchant can't return the call's result without the receipt, and the receipt can't exist without these fields.

 Voice / TTS · attestation fields